 However, the word ‘affordable’ tends to have a different meaning when we talk about soundbars with Dolby Atmos.
 A reasonable unit price starts at around $200-250 and goes upwards of $1,500, such as the Bang & Olufsen Beosound Stage.

-In this post, we will focus on the ones which cost less than $500 and yet deliver a great experience.
-So, without further ado, let's get started.
+In this post, we will focus on the ones the cost less than $500 yet deliver a great experience.
+So, without further ado, let’s get started.
 But before that,

 By default, you’d usually use a 5.1 channel stereo system to create an immersive soundstage.
 All the units or satellites are generally placed around the main sitting area to deliver the surround sound effect.

 However, this system has some limitations.
-For one, this setup not only needs more work but also requires plenty of space.
-Dolby Atmos tries to recreate this 3D audio immersive experience like a typical 5.1 or 7.1 channel setup digitally.
+For one, this set up not only needs more work but also requires plenty of space.
+Dolby Atmos tries to digitally recreate this 3D audio immersive experience like a typical 5.1 or 7.1 channel setup.

-Usually, a soundbar packs a couple of front-facing speakers for clearer vocals (and dialogs) and a couple of upward-firing speakers to bounce the ceiling's sound.
-Simultaneously, some soundbars also pack left and right channels to give you a 360-degree sound.
-In a conventional setup, all these are achieved via dedicated speakers or channels.
+Usually, a soundbar packs a couple of front-facing speakers for clearer vocals (and dialogs) and a couple of upward-firing speakers to bounce the ceiling’s sound.
+Simultaneously, some soundbars pack left and right channels to give you a 360-degree sound.
+In a conventional setup, you can achieve the same with dedicated speakers.

 A speaker or a soundbar attempts to decode the object-based Dolby Atmos audio to give you a wider and bigger soundstage, which would eventually mean an immersive sound experience.

 It has three channels to simulate 3D surround sound.
 However, it lacks a physical upward-firing driver.
 Instead, the dimension of height is achieved by virtual 3D solutions.
-And, this solution is less than impressive in real life.
+This solution is less than impressive in real life.
 It leaves a lot to be desired.

-When it comes to the connection front, the HT-G700 presents the usual flavors.
-There are two HDMI ports, a USB port, and a Toslink optical digital input.
+For the connections, the HT-G700 presents two HDMI ports, a USB port, and a Toslink optical digital input.
 On top of that, you can also play audio wirelessly using the built-in Bluetooth connection.
 Furthermore, one of the HDMI supports eARC.
-The addition of eARC means you can experience lossless audio formats such as DTS-HD Master Audio and Dolby TrueHD.
+With eARC, you can experience lossless audio formats such as DTS-HD Master Audio and Dolby TrueHD.

 Being an affordable option means you will lose out on some features.
 In this case, it’s Wi-Fi, Apple AirPlay, and Chromecast.
 The absence of Wi-Fi means you can’t stream songs directly through the soundbar.
 At the same time, it doesn’t support Google Assistant or Alexa voice commands.

-Similar to the soundbar above, the HT-X9000F also simulates the Dolby Atmos experience via the Sony's new Vertical Surround Engine.
+Like the soundbar above, the HT-X9000F also simulates the Dolby Atmos experience using Sony’s new Vertical Surround Engine.
 It attempts to create a virtual vertical firing speaker to give you an enveloping effect, and thankfully, the effect is convincing.

 Apart from the above, there are a couple of special modes—Cinema, Music, Game, News, and Sports, among others.
 The Sports mode and the News mode help deliver a clear voice, while the game mode emphasizes the sense of distance and motion through well-established points.

-The front presence is considerably bigger, and so is the height presence, provided your house's ceiling isn't too high.
+The front presence is considerably bigger, and so is the height presence, provided your house’s ceiling isn’t too high.
 If your media room is an average-sized room with standard height, the odds are that you will be impressed.
-Vocals are clear, and the subwoofer amps the bass just right.
+The vocals are clear, and the subwoofer amps the bass just right.

 Apart from supporting Dolby Atmos, the SB36512-F6 also supports other formats like Dolby Digital and DTS.
 However, it doesn’t support DTS:X.